cmstatr/cmstatr/paper.md

     ## 9    WT       CTD     B     0.113     14  127.074   9.058          LGM
     ## 10   WT       CTD     B     0.114     14  126.879   9.306          LGM

 One common task is to calculate B-Basis values.
-The single-point basis functions perform the following tests:
+There are several statistical methods for doing so, depending on the distribution of the data.
+The single-point basis functions automatically perform the following diagnostic tests:

 -   the maximum normed residual test for outliers within a batch [@CMH171G],